jeffreylanters/unity-entity-component-system/README.md

 ## Using the Unity Package Manager

-Install the latest stable release using the Unity Package Manager by adding the following line to your `manifest.json` file located within your project's Packages directory.
+Install the latest stable release using the Unity Package Manager by adding the following line to your `manifest.json` file located within your project's Packages directory, or by adding the Git URL to the Package Manager Window inside of Unity.

 ```json
 "nl.elraccoone.entity-component-system": "git+https://github.com/elraccoone/unity-entity-component-system"